-The resulting book feels pretty much like an unedited journal: It is very short (212 pages in a ridiculously spacious font), the language is kind of laconic, and we get quite a bit of scientific information about JM’s main topic of interest: plants.
-(Another thing that can be a bit irritating is the way he writes about African Americans.)
+The resulting book feels pretty much like an unedited journal: It is very short (212 pages in a ridiculously spacious font), the language is a bit laconic, and we get quite a bit of scientific information about Muir’s main topic of interest: plants.

 love for nature

-Nevertheless, I thought this was a great read.
-JM is not only a keen observer, but he has the greatest love for nature that you can possibly imagine.
+Apart from these problems, though, I thought this book was a pretty great read.
+Muir is not only a keen observer, he also has the greatest appreciation for nature that you can possibly imagine.

 “Man and other civilized animals are the only creatures that ever become dirty.”